Civil Defence Emergency Management Act 2002

 You could also call this:

-"What special powers do emergency helpers have during a disaster?"
+"What special powers do Civil Defence groups have during emergencies to keep you safe?"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.